yaroslawliker/fasttestapp-frontend/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Reason
 This app is written as a lab for third-grade OOP university course.
+And didn't have enough time for this lab, so the front-end is horrible, written with improper use of generative AI.
+Do not judge it much please.

 ## Getting Started